kaosnyrb/Undaunted/README.md

 1. Visit the Undaunted Camp northwest of Windhelm.
 2. Use the Pillar to start a bounty.
 3. A Quest will start called Undaunted.
-3. Somewhere in the Skyrim Overworld a group of enemies will appear with a quest marker pointing to them
+3. Somewhere in the Skyrim Overworld a quest marker will appear pointing to where the bounty starts
-4. Go and kill the enemies.
-It doesn't matter who gets the killing blow, just that they die.
+4. Go to the marker, once you are in range the event will begin.
+(It doesn't matter who gets the killing blow on enemies, just that they die.)
-5. Return to the Undaunted camp to pickup another bounty and return to step 3.
+5. Return to the Undaunted camp to claim your reward from the reward plinth
+6. Pickup another bounty and return to step 3.

 ## Spawning Groups

-* Currently Only Simple Oblivion Gate Encounters
+* Simple Oblivion Gate
+* 5 different groups of bandits
+* 2 vampire encounters
+* 4 Draugr encounters
+* 3 Falmer encounters
+* 1 Forsworn encounter
+* 4 Undead encounters

 ## How it works